Looking for easy budget friendly ideas from Ramadan decorations? Here’s a few that are education and kid-approved!

 Raising my kids to be global citizens and proud Muslims has been a goal of mine.
 These are my favourite ideas for Ramadan Decorations that are beautiful, fun and teach my kids about Ramadan.
 We talk about different culture and religions in our home.
-When Ramadan comes around, I want my kids to know it’s significance.
+When Ramadan comes around, I want my kids to know its significance.

 1. Put up Ramadan decorations

 A Ramadan advent calendar is a great way to help your kids learn about Ramadan, and have a little surprise every day.
 I made this printable Ramadan calendar that we have reused for 3 years now.
+You can also put little activities inside.
+These are a few that have been very popular with my kids over the years

 You can hang it on your wall, on a branch, or off your fireplace.
 My kids love playing with the little structures with hot wheels as well – they make a little village out of it